+Provide an overview of the company's financial projections and how the company plans to generate a return on this investment.

 - a.
-Provide an overview of the company's financial projections and how the company plans to generate a return on this investment. - b.
 Describe how the company plans to bring the product to market.
-Information on targeted physicians, sales channels, etc, is helpful. - c.
-Alternatively, if the company's plan includes acquisition by a larger medical device/pharmaceutical company, provide an overview of similar transactions.
+Information on targeted physicians, sales channels, etc, is helpful. - b.
+Alternatively, if the company's plan includes acquisition by a larger pharmaceutical company, provide an overview of similar transactions.